hydephp/develop/docs/advanced-features/dynamic-data-discovery.md

 To make things simple the dynamic data is created in a special stage where the page object is being created.
 If you have not yet read the [page models chapter](page-models) you might want to do so now.
+You might also want to read about the [autodiscovery lifecycle](autodiscovery) for some context as to when this happens.

 ### The factory pipeline, in short